 Migraines are associated with severe head pain.
 Vascular headaches can last for hours and sometimes days.
 Migraines differ from other headaches in intensity, duration, and symptoms producing a much higher pain intensity described as moderate to severe when compared to other types of headache pain.
 Vascular headaches tend to last for more than 3 hours and are constant.
 In some cases, migraines can even last for days.
 By comparison, tension and cluster headaches typically resolve within 3 hours.

-Another way that migraines differ from headaches are the associated symptoms.
+Another way that migraines differ from headaches relates to the associated symptoms.
 Headaches typically have produced only one symptom, pain.
 Along with pain, other symptoms associated with migraines are nausea, photophobia, dizziness, sensitivity to sound and smells.

 There are two common types of migraine treatments.
 The first step in treating a migraine is to determine whether it’s a headache or a migraine.
 After distinguishing it’s a migraine you can decide which treatment approach will work best for you.
 Migraine treatments are categorized under, abortive therapies and prophylactic treatments.
 Abortive treatments attempt to stop an existing migraine.
 This usually involves oral medication or injections.
 Prophylactic treatments try to prevent or reduce the frequency and severity of future migraines.
 One of the most effective prophylactic treatments for preventing migraines is chiropractic spinal manipulation.

 Chiropractic spinal manipulation prevents migraines by addressing and controlling migraine triggers such as a pinched nerve or stress.
-Maintain a schedule of regular, preventative chiropractic care is not a promise that migraines will never return.
+Maintain a regimen of scheduled, preventative chiropractic care is not a promise that migraines will never return.
 As we’ve seen here, the causes of migraines are broad and can be difficult to completely eliminate.
-However, scheduled treatments to those bodily systems which are affected by these causes has been shown to greatly reduce the occurrence of migraines and well as many other types of pain.
+However, routine treatments to those bodily systems which are affected by these causes has been shown to greatly reduce the occurrence of migraines and well as many other types of pain.

-To learn more and begin your journey to increased health through natural means, schedule an appointment with my office for a consultation at 585-321-3200.
+To learn more and begin your journey to increased health through natural means, schedule an appointment with my office for a consultation.
+Our Henrietta clinic is just 10 minutes from downtown Rochester and we can easily reached at 585-321-3200.